Coleridge-Initiative/big-data-and-social-science/docs/09-ChapterNetworks.md

 research grants from federal science agencies in a single year.
 The web of partnerships that emerges from university scientists' decentralized efforts to build effective collaborations and teams generates a distinctive social infrastructure for cutting- edge Science.

-While this chapter focuses my attention on social networks, you could easily use the techniques described here to examine the structure of networks such as the World Wide Web, the national railway route map of the USA, the food web of an ecosystem, or the neuronal network of a particular species of animal.
+While this chapter focuses on social networks, you could easily use the techniques described here to examine the structure of networks such as the World Wide Web, the national railway route map of the USA, the food web of an ecosystem, or the neuronal network of a particular species of animal.

 The chapter first introduces the most common structures for large network data,